 It’s also worth looking for a used gear or gear consignment shop in your neck of the woods.
 Buying used gear can be a great way to find high-quality items at huge markdowns, and it's a good feeling to give someone's old tent or backpack a second life.
 But shopping this way can be a bit of a gamble—especially for the uninitiated—and you'll want to be sure to inspect your gear carefully to make sure it's in good shape.
 Online, REI's Re/Supply program also offers a nice selection of lightly worn goods, and as a bonus, if you’re not satisfied with your gear, you can return it within 30 days of purchase.

-Where We Draw the Line: Cheap Not Junk
+Where We Draw the Line: Cheap, Not Junk

 The gear we’ve compiled on this list might be on the cheaper end of the spectrum, but it’s certainly not junk.
 Saving money doesn’t need to mean sacrificing performance and durability, and we feel strongly about purchasing gear that won’t end up in the landfill after one use.
-Our biggest recommendation: Do yourselves a favor and buy goods that will last.
+Our biggest recommendation: Do yourself a favor and buy goods that will last.
 At the same time, not everyone needs top-of-the-line equipment, especially casual campers who get out just a few times a year.
 With our recommendations here, we hope to help you find that nice middle ground of quality and price.
-And if you'd like to see what spending up can get you, check out our article on the best camping gear, which covers all of our top picks for 2024.
+And if you'd like to see what spending up can get you, check out our article on the best camping gear, which covers all of our top picks for the year.

-See Our Camping Gear Reviews
+Back to Budget Camping Gear Necessities See Our Camping Gear Reviews

 Powered by Drupal